flojoy-ai/blocks/docs/src/content/docs/contribution/docs/blocks_section.md

 block's Python code.
 Or simply update the existing `example.md` file.
 Run `poetry run python3 fjblock.py sync` once you are done!

+Note: If you encounter any error while running the sync command, don't panic!
+The error should be very self explanatory and you should treat the error message as your best friend when debugging.

 Happy contributing, we cannot wait to see the Flojoy Block you made!